 3. Think tortoise, not hare.
 “The biggest mistake most new runners make is they start out way too fast,” says Paul.
 “It takes time for your body to get used to the demands of running.
 You have to condition your muscles, ligaments, tendons and bones, not just your heart and lungs.”
 No matter how tempted you are to push yourself, don’t.
 Slow and steady wins the calorie-burn race!

 Many athletes who are injured performing their specific sport or physical activity, frequently seek treatment from chiropractors.
 Chiropractic care focuses on the prevention, diagnosis and treatment of injuries and conditions affecting the musculoskeletal and nervous system.
 While chiropractic is a safe and effective form of conservative care for a variety of ailments, chiropractic can also be utilized to enhance athletic performance.

-The information herein on "The Process of Training to Prepare for a 5K Run" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Process of Training to Prepare for a 5K Run" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.